Cortisol, a steroid hormone which works as a key player in the body’s stress response and is often measured as an indicator of stress.

 9. Maintain healthy relationships.

-10. Avoid excess sugar consumptions.
+10. Avoid excess sugar consumption.

 11. Meditate for a calm mind.